-The facilitator(s) for the PHTPR shall be trained, proficient child welfare facilitators affiliated with an ODR-approved mediation center.
+The facilitator(s) for the PHTPR of the pilot project between DHHS and AOC/ODR shall be trained, proficient child welfare facilitators affiliated with an ODR-approved mediation center.
 The facilitator will have a minimum of 30 hours of basic mediation training; have 8 or more hours of child welfare facilitation training; and 8 hours of continuing education per year on topics related to child abuse and neglect, juvenile justice, termination of parental rights, permanency planning, crisis management, cultural competency, role of the team, engaging families, or plan development.